Katerina Athanasopoulou: Career

 In 2012, she created Apodemy for Visual Dialogues, a group exhibition of multimedia works of art at Plato's Academy Leisure Park, Athens.
-The film has been shown at a number of festivals, including the Holland Animation Film Festival in Utrecht, the Flatpack Film Festival in Birmingham and at the Shnit international shortfilmfestival in Berne.
+The film has been shown at a number of festivals, including the Holland Animation Film Festival in Utrecht, the Flatpack Film Festival in Birmingham and at the Shnit international shortfilmfestival in Bern.
 In October 2013 Apodemy won the Lumen Prize, "an international award that celebrates the very best fine art created digitally."
 In January 2014 the film was nominated for a British Animation Award.In November 2014 she completed The Violet Hour part of 1914 Now.
 Four perspectives on fashion curation, a film installation and collaboration between fashion curators and filmmakers.
 The films were produced for The London College of Fashion‘’ and have been exhibited at Spazio Punch, Venice and at RIBA.